![]() |

 Introduced

-comparision the TI-1500 with it's stylish, chrom-bordered housing it is only half
+comparison the TI-1500 with its rather small, yet stylish chrome-bordered housing it is only

 This original version introduced in 1974 used an odd keyboard

 layout.
-The %-key was placed left from the 0-key instead the usual place in the
+The [%] key was placed left from the [0] key instead the usual place in the

 top row.
 This minor flaw was corrected with the 2nd